ningia92/alarms/backend/README.md

 ## Data Structure (`data.json`)

-The `backend/src/db/data.json` file contains an array of objects, where each object represents a room or a pool.
+The `backend/src/db/data.json` file contains an array of objects, where each object represents a room.
 This data is used to populate the Redis database.

 Each object has the following structure:

 -   **`id`**: A unique identifier for the room (e.g., "11-01").
--   **`type`**: The type of location, either "room" or "pool".
 -   **`block`**: The building block number (only for rooms).
 -   **`phone`**: The phone number associated with the room (only for rooms).
 -   **`alarm`**: An object containing the alarm device's configuration: